 Higher-quality popular fiction: your bridge to the classics: A list of excellent books accessible to middle-school students that will help them make the leap to the classic literature that they will study in their last two years of secondary school.

-An Independent Reading Program That Works!: My article, published originally in the ECIS magazine, “International Schools”, based on over twenty years’ experience.
-I’ve moved from paper to digital journals and book-rating sheets, but the principles remain unchanged.
+An Independent Reading Program That Works!: My article, published originally in the ECIS magazine, “International Schools”, in 2003.
+I have since then moved from paper to digital journals and book-rating sheets, but the principles remain unchanged.

 As a Reader, 2009-10: What my Grade 9s had to say about reading at the end of the school year.

 Watch this video in which Penny Kittle’s Grade 12 students confess how little reading they did in the first three years of high school, explain how they faked doing the reading in class discussions and essays, and report on how much they are reading now, after being given the chance to choose their own books.